Clicky

 Image by John Tann via Flickr

-The camphor tree is controversial.
+The Camphor tree is controversial.
 I include it on this list because it has an attractive umbrella shape, perfect for providing shade in various landscape settings.

 Some people love it, and some hate it.
 A reason for hating it is because it is weedy.
 In the summer, the tree produces numerous black fruits.
 They stain sidewalks and produce many seedlings, making your lawn full of weeds.